spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-synchronization-plugins.md

 The method descriptions:

-*   `HelloWorldSynchronizationDataRepositoryPlugin::getResourceName()` - defines a resource name of the storage or search module for key generation.
+* `HelloWorldSynchronizationDataRepositoryPlugin::getResourceName()`—defines a resource name of the storage or search module for key generation.

-*   `HelloWorldSynchronizationDataRepositoryPlugin::hasStore()` - defines if the entity implements a multi-store concept.
+* `HelloWorldSynchronizationDataRepositoryPlugin::hasStore()`—defines if the entity implements a multi-store concept.

-*   `HelloWorldSynchronizationDataRepositoryPlugin::getData()` - retrieves a collection of sync transfers based on the provided offset and limit.
+* `HelloWorldSynchronizationDataRepositoryPlugin::getData()`—retrieves a collection of sync transfers based on the provided offset and limit.

-*   `HelloWorldSynchronizationDataRepositoryPlugin::getParams()` - defines additional sync parameters for Redis or ElasticSearch.
+* `HelloWorldSynchronizationDataRepositoryPlugin::getParams()`—defines additional sync parameters for Redis or ElasticSearch.

-*   `HelloWorldSynchronizationDataRepositoryPlugin::getQueueName()` - defines a queue name for synchonization.
+* `HelloWorldSynchronizationDataRepositoryPlugin::getQueueName()`—defines a queue name for synchonization.

-*   `HelloWorldSynchronizationDataRepositoryPlugin::getSynchronizationQueuePoolName()` \- defines the name of the synchronization queue pool for broadcasting messages.
+* `HelloWorldSynchronizationDataRepositoryPlugin::getSynchronizationQueuePoolName()`—defines the name of the synchronization queue pool for broadcasting messages.

 {% info_block infoBox %}

 Make sure to fulfill the requirements:

-1. The resource name should be the same as in the Propel schema definition.
+* The resource name must be the same as in the Propel schema definition.

-2. The plugin has to implement`\Spryker\Zed\SynchronizationExtension\Dependency\Plugin\SynchronizationDataBulkRepositoryPluginInterface`.
+* The plugin has to implement`\Spryker\Zed\SynchronizationExtension\Dependency\Plugin\SynchronizationDataBulkRepositoryPluginInterface`.

 {% endinfo_block %}